federepo/Microcontrollers/README.md

-# Microcontroladores PIC
+# Microcontrollers
-En esta sección se encontrarán códigos hechos para microcontroladores PIC
+In ths section will find codes for Microcontrollers PIC and ATMEGA